Skip to main content

 Three types of AI engagement

+Implementation.
+An AI services firm builds a specific solution: a reporting automation, a document pipeline, a Copilot rollout.
+You get something that works on day one.
 The blind spot is operational context.
-If the build team doesn't understand how your business actually runs, you get a technically sound tool that nobody uses.
-And most implementation engagements end at deployment, with no mechanism for evolving the tool as your operations change.
+If the build team doesn't understand how your business actually runs, you get a technically sound tool nobody uses, and the engagement ends at deployment with no plan for what comes next.

 What AI consulting costs in Australia